otherJL0/resume/main.typ

-- Developed a proof-of-concept Python command line tool using Playwright, Typer-cli, and PyGit to facilitate the migration of code from one site to another in the abscence of a version control system
+- Developed a proof-of-concept Python command line tool using Playwright, Typer-cli, and PyGit to facilitate the migration of code from one site to another in the absence of a version control system
 - Developed a proof-of-concept Python library to update main site components using Pydantic and SQLModel for an enjoyable developer experience through extensive use of type hinting